-Returns:The sweep running mode.0 = Single sweep, 1 = Continuoussweeps.Format:A single number.
-(Integer as text).
+Returns: The sweep running mode.
+0 = Single sweep, 1 = Continuous sweeps.

 APFRA / STATUS / EXECERROR

 Returns: A set of flags which provide completion status of DDE execute commands.
 This link is established to monitor and verify parameters are set successfully when specified through DDE using the execute commands.
 A flag is set when an error occurred with a parameter of an execute command.
 The flag is reset when a parameter is within accepted limits.
 The flags are as follows: